 Local amide anesthetics available for dental usage include lidocaine, mepivacaine, articaine, prilocaine, and bupivacaine (Tables 1 and 2).
-Absolute contraindications for local anesthetics include a documented local anesthetic allergy.17 True allergy to an amide is exceedingly rare.
+Absolute contraindications for local anesthetics include a documented local anesthetic allergy.23 True allergy to an amide is exceedingly rare.
 Allergy to one amide does not rule out the use of another amide, but allergy to one ester rules out use of another ester.3 A bisulfate preservative is used in local anesthetics containing epinephrine.
-For patients having an allergy to bisulfates, use of a local anesthetic without a vasoconstrictor is indicated.12
+For patients having an allergy to bisulfates, use of a local anesthetic without a vasoconstrictor is indicated.12 Local anesthetics without vasoconstrictors should be used with caution due to rapid systemic absorption which may result in overdose.12

-A long-acting local anesthetic (ie, bupivacaine) is not recommended for the child or the physically or mentally disabled patient due to its prolonged effect, which increases the risk of soft tissue injury.17 Claims have been made that articaine can diffuse through hard and soft tissue from a buccal infiltration to provide lingual or palatal soft tissue anesthesia.17 Studies using articaine, lidocaine, and prilocaine, however, did not substantiate these claims.^{17,18}
+A long-acting local anesthetic (ie, bupivacaine) is not recommended for the child or the physically or mentally disabled patient due to its prolonged effect, which increases the risk of soft tissue injury.23 Claims have been made that articaine can diffuse through hard and soft tissue from a buccal infiltration to provide lingual or palatal soft tissue anesthesia.23 Studies using articaine, lidocaine, and prilocaine, however, did not substantiate these claims.^{23,24}